willard-pro/league-score-engine/README.md

-# League Ranking Application
+# League Score Engine

-Welcome to the League Ranking Application!
+Welcome to the League Score Engine!

 ## Overview